spinnaker/governance/rfc/reorder-waiting-executions.md

 ### Dependencies

-_This proposal depends on existing services Spin CLI, Spin Deck, Spin Gate and Spin Orca_ _No new dependencies are needed, existing systems will be sufficient to implement this feature_
+_This proposal depends on existing services Spin CLI, Spin Deck, Spin Gate and Spin Orca._

+_No new dependencies are needed, existing systems will be sufficient to implement this feature_

 ## Drawbacks